TomPlanche/clean-cnam-template/src/lib/layout.typ

  * @param title-font - The title/heading font family
  * @param author - The document author
  * @param color-words - Array of words to highlight with primary color
+ * @param show-secondary-header - Whether to show secondary headers (with sub-heading)
  * @param body - The document content
  */
 #let apply-styling(